 Eek!
 What's going on?
 Has the world turned upside down?"

 Obviously, I wasn't surprised by the message that fat really is good that we saw on the cover of Time.

 No, I discovered that several years ago.
 But I was surprised somewhat that mainstream media had finally picked up on the message.
-For years mainstream media has used the Framingham study to scare us into being fearful of fat and cholesterol.
+For years mainstream media has said that fat was a "bad guy," but now, things appear to be changing.

 The Myth: Low-Fat = Healthy